drift-labs/protocol-v2/sdk/README.md

 # SDK Guide

-More of the SDK docs can be found on Drift's dedicated Docs hosted [here](https://docs.drift.trade/drift-sdk-documentation), and technical documentation of the SDK's code can be found [here](https://drift-labs.github.io/sdk/).
+The technical documentation for the SDK can be found [here](https://drift-labs.github.io/protocol-v1/sdk/), and you can visit Drift's general purpose documentation [here](https://docs.drift.trade/drift-sdk-documentation).

 ## Installation